odoo/documentation/accounting/receivables/getting_paid/automated_followups.rst

 Exclude a specific invoice forever
 -----------------------------------

-Odoo can exclude an invoice for a specific customer by clicking on the checkbox **Excluded**
+Twenty20 can exclude an invoice for a specific customer by clicking on the checkbox **Excluded**

 .. note::